-All of them can do the basics and almost all of the extra checks I listed before.
+All of them can do the basics and most of the extra checks I listed before.

 It then comes down to which one fits best into how you work with your type of writing.

-A blogger has different needs to an author for example.
+A blogger has different needs compared to an author, for example.
 A content article writer doesn’t work in the same way as a short story writer.

-Some writers specialise in writing online.
-Others work totally offline.
+Some writers specialize in writing online, while others work mostly offline.